scmacdon/AWSTracker/Readme.md

 Create Spring Security application logic that secures the web application with a login form that requires a user to provide credentials.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

-**NOTE** - For more information about Spring Security, see https://spring.io/guides/gs/securing-web/.
+**NOTE**: For more information about Spring Security, see https://spring.io/guides/gs/securing-web/.

 ### Create the Spring Security classes

-Create a new Java package named **com.aws.securingweb**.
+Create a Java package named **com.aws.securingweb**.
 Next, create these classes in this package:

 + **SecuringWebApplication**
 + **WebSecurityConfig**